iliyapisany/File-cloud/README.md

 # File-cloud
-# This cod will allow you to use your desktop like a one of most file server, which connected to single detirminated network
+# This code will allow you to use your desktop like a file server, which connected to single distributed network
 # V.0.0.1